 Nurse Practitioner Job Description, Duties and Responsibilities

+Nurse practitioners are one type of advanced practice registered nurse.
+They may serve their patients as primary care providers, and day-to-day duties are very similar to those of doctors in their field or specialty.
 Individuals who are interested in becoming a nurse practitioner must first earn a bachelor's degree and secure licensure as a registered nurse.
-After two years of practice, the registered nurse must then complete a master's program and pass a state-administered licensing examination.
+After gaining some clinical experience, the registered nurse must then complete a master's program and pass a state-administered nurse practitioner licensing exam.

 A nurse practitioner is an advanced practice nurse that helps with all aspects of patient care, including diagnosis, treatments and consultations.
 They may work in both inpatient and outpatient situations and can perform independently or as part of a treatment team.
 Generally, nurse practitioners perform the important task of educating patients about preventative care and prescribed treatments.
 They may also conduct physicals, order tests and serve as a patient's primary healthcare provider.
 Some nurse practitioners are also able to prescribe medications.